vladtr/threadbench/README.md

 # threading

-This is the threading project.
+This is a simple benchmarking application for various threading libraries

 # Building and installing